FabioDiS/finalproject-vaporwaveendurance/README.md

 After this, click everywhere in the Canvas to start playing.

-Shoot by left Burton of the mouse, pause by pressing P, upgrade cannon when available pressing U.
+Shoot by clicking left Button of the mouse, pause by pressing P, upgrade cannon when available pressing U.